 It’s important to have a strong support system.
-It’s true that we cannot live alone (but we’re never really alone, anyway).
+It’s true that we cannot live alone.
 It’s enriching to share our lives with others.

 But growing also entails being able to stand alone, like standing on one foot.
 Time will come that we would have to learn how to find our strength in our core.
 Eventually we’ll realize the importance of finding our center and balance.

 It’s not about being arrogant or being cold and detached.
 It’s about being decisive and wise enough to assert our own independence.

 Independence is necessary in establishing healthy relationships both towards oneself and others.
 It’s not always good – or even possible – to share everything with someone.
 A person can only share and take on so much- both the positive and the negative.
 Our relationships are alive, mutual and organic.

 When I was younger, I used to feel compelled to share everything with my loved ones – my parents, close girl friends, my lover.
 I even thought it was healthy to do it at all times.

 Yes, open communication is important to healthy relationships but not to the point that you’re stepping onto personal boundaries – both yours and others.
 I’ve come to realize that sharing too much could also lead to stunted personal and relationship growth.

 I’ve become more private in celebrating my triumphs and grieving for my losses lately.
 This is not a sign of moving away from the people I love.
 This is just my way of moving closer to my Higher, Wiser, Powerful Self.